kishoredhanabalan95/interview-test/README.md

 Technology Stack: ReactJs, NodeJs, Express

-Prerequisite to Install Dependencies for Backend
+1. Prerequisite to Install Dependencies for Server

 *npm install*

-Prerequisite to Install Dependencies for Frontend
+2. Prerequisite to Install Dependencies for Client

 *cd .\frontend\* (Change directory to "frontend")

 *npm install*

-Command to run the Project
+3. Command to run the Project

 *cd..* (Again change directory to main project directory)

 *npm run dev*

-To run only server
+To run only server (if required)

 *npm run server*

-To run only client
+To run only client (if required)

 *npm run client*